 Loading...

-As we fundraise for the seed grant program, we must pause accepting applications for the 2022-23 cycle.
+As we fundraise for the seed grant program, we must pause accepting applications until further notice.
 Please check back in for an update about the next cycle.

 DIBS supports two seed-grant funding programs.
 These high-risk/high-return funding mechanisms provide funding for research that is exploratory and therefore not yet ready for external funding.